mmsaki/dog-registry-blockchain-app/README.md

 ## Benefits of using our Dapp Vs. Centralized Registry Dog applications

 The application that we have developed uses **smart contracts** and **blockchain** technology to verify and store dog registry data on a blockchain contract.
+Establishment of provenance and authenticity is a major application use of blockchain technology, yet to date, the technology is not widely used.
+The few current examples of blockchain in animal breeding are associated with food production e.g.[Hendrix Genetics] (https://www.hendrix-genetics.com/en/news/hendrix-genetics-innovates-blockchain/).
+Blockchain technology is very suitable for authenticating and tracking provenance of both purebred and rescue pet animals.

 Benefits of using a decentralized application (DAPP) compared to traditional dog registries:
 - **Verify** dog breed lineage easily